 Chim Cherie’s drum rhythm was programmed by Aston “Family Man” Barrett, bassist for Bob Marley & The Wailers.
 As the official Captain of “Black Ark Studios” Scratch Perry (who actually plays no instruments) would lead the studio sessions from his soundboard, telling each musician what to play as recordings unfolded.

 Fans of Perry’s work will tell you his genius doesn’t end there.
 He also had a penchant for hearing ambient noise as music.
 Bells, saws, pots, zippers, feedback, screaming all found their way into his recordings.
 He even took a Bollywood song from 1950 and made a Reggae remix of it.
 Many people to this day wonder about his inspiration.

 Scratch would go on to use the drum machine for many Bob Marley songs and several other artists before shelving it, and moving on, even from Reggae entirely for a while.
 His next muse (Reverb) would help give rise to the Dub style of music.
-Dub would spin off into several international genres, ultimately bringing the world a little closer.
+Dub would spin off into several international genres, ultimately bringing the world of people a little closer together.